 Some students may be invited back by a clinic for another semester to complete cases/projects and perform advanced clinical work.
 With approval of the clinic, the Continuing Clinical Program allows a student to continue their clinical work into subsequent semesters and across academic years.
 Students must complete the required number of clinical hours in order to receive academic credit.

 Every clinical credit is equivalent to 4 hours per week.
-Continuing clinicals are limited to either 2 or 3 clinical credits.
+Continuing clinicals are limited to either 2 or 3 clinical credits during the fall and spring semesters.

 Independent clinical projects are not eligible for continuing clinical credit.
 Students must have the consent of the clinical supervisor and Clinical Faculty Director in order for the Continuing Clinical application to be reviewed.